History of WWE: Social media and WWE HD

 In January 2008, WWE began broadcasting in high-definition, beginning with the January 21 episode of Raw, while the 2008 Royal Rumble was the first pay-per-view event presented in HD.
 On November 19, 2008, WWE officially launched their online social network, WWE Universe.
 It opened in April as WWE Fan Nation, and adopted the name WWE Universe a few months later.
 The website was similar to MySpace, with blogs, forums, photos, videos, and other features.
 Despite a heightened popularity the site was shut down on January 1, 2011, and has since replaced with WWE InterAction.
 Since closing down their social media website, WWE has created accounts on social media websites such as Facebook, Twitter, YouTube, Tout, and Instagram, with executive vice president of digital media Perkins Miller stating that "social media is going to transform our company".
 In July 2012, WWE made an investment of $5 million into Tout, and a month later released an official app.
 In 2013, WWE's main Twitter account was cited as one of the top 25 most engaged brands on the website.
 In 2014, WWE launched WWE SuperCard, a trading card app game, which was downloaded 1.5 million times in the first week of its launch.

 WWE Network

 In September 2011, WWE made public plans to launch the WWE Network in time for WrestleMania XXVIII.
 WWE's official website featured a countdown clock that would have expired on April 1, 2012 however, the clock was quietly removed, and the network did not launch as advertised.
 At the Consumer Electronics Show on January 8, 2014, WWE announced the WWE Network would launch on February 24, 2014, in the United States.
 WWE called the network "the first-ever 24/7 streaming network".
 On February 27, 2014, the WWE Network aired its first live event, NXT Arrival, which featured three championship matches and a well-received match between Cesaro and Sami Zayn.

-Despite #CancelWWENetwork trending on social media in early 2015 after angry fans were upset with the booking of the 2015 Royal Rumble match, the trend did not prevent the Network from its continued growth, reaching 1 million subscribers the very same week.
+Despite #CancelWWENetwork trending on social media in early 2015 after angry fans were upset with the booking of the 2015 Royal Rumble match, this did not prevent the Network from its continued growth, reaching 1 million subscribers the very same week.